andyfrith/graphql-user-auth/server/README.md

 ## Introduction

-This very light application serves as a simple demo of several technologies and authentication best-practices.
+This very light application serves as a simple demo of several technologies and authentication good-practices.

 ## Features